jheilema-nerdery/HaliteBot/README.md

 # [Halite](https://halite.io/)

 Whew!
 It's over.
 Or at least, it WAS over for most people about a week ago.
 I've delayed releasing my bot because my company is running a private server this week for our own competition.
-Don't want to give anybody an edge; our deadline for bot submission was the morning of Monday February 20, with final outcomes on Friday, February 24.
+Our deadline for bot submission was the morning of Monday February 20, with final outcomes on Friday, February 24.

 This has been a bit of a whirlwind few weeks.
-I found out about this because... my company is running a private competition. :) We got the email on January 30, and my life has been all downhill from there.
+I found out about this because my company is running a private competition! :) We got the email on January 30, and my life has been all downhill from there.

 Thanks to the organizers, Two Sigma, particularly @truell and @sydriax for their amazing hard work on this project.
 Thanks to Josh Klun for sending out the email and running the Nerdery server.
 Thanks to @nmalaguti for the excellent tuturial that really ramped me up quickly on the basics.
 Thanks to the competitors who released their code after the competition was over and all the amazing writeups; it really helped me to clarify my thinking.